jaeyk/comp_thinking_social_science/_main.md

 - Takeaways

   1. Your code becomes more reusable, when it's easier to **change, debug, and scale up**.
 Don't repeat yourself and embrace the power of lazy programming.

-  2. Only when your code becomes **reusable**, you would become **efficient** in your data work.
-Otherwise, you need to start from scratch or copy and paste, when you work on a new project.

 > Lazy, because only lazy programmers will want to write the kind of tools that might replace them in the end.
 Lazy, because only a lazy programmer will avoid writing monotonous, repetitive code—thus avoiding redundancy, the enemy of software maintenance and flexible refactoring.
 Mostly, the tools and processes that come out of this endeavor fired by laziness will speed up the production. -  [Philipp Lenssen](http://blogoscoped.com/archive/2005-08-24-n14.html)

+  2. Only when your code becomes **reusable**, you would become **efficient** in your data work.
+Otherwise, you need to start from scratch or copy and paste, when you work on a new project.

+> Code reuse aims to save time and resources and reduce redundancy by taking advantage of assets that have already been created in some form within the software product development process.[2]
+The key idea in reuse is that parts of a computer program written at one time can be or should be used in the construction of other programs written at a later time. - Wikipedia

 ### Test your code systematically